 - Failure of law enforcement to follow proper procedure when arresting you

 - Failure of law enforcement to advise you of your Miranda rights

-Contact Us Today for a Free & Personalized Case Review!
+Contact Us Today for a Free and personalized Case Review!

-At Suzuki Law Offices, our Phoenix marijuana DUI lawyers can immediately respond to your call for help, review your case at no cost to you, and determine how we can be of assistance.
+At Suzuki Law Offices, our Phoenix marijuana DUI lawyers can immediately respond to your call for help, review your case at no cost to you, and determine how we can assist.
 We have already helped hundreds of clients protect their rights, freedoms, and futures after being charged with serious crimes in Arizona, and now we are ready to do the same for you.